Breast lump removal

 Breast lump removal is surgery to remove a lump that may be breast cancer.
 Tissue around the lump is also removed.
-This surgery is called a lumpectomy.
+This surgery is called an excisional breast biopsy, or lumpectomy.

-When a noncancerous tumor such as a fibroadenoma of the breast is removed, it is often called an excisional breast biopsy, instead of a lumpectomy.
+When a noncancerous tumor such as a fibroadenoma of the breast is removed, this is also called an excisional breast biopsy, or a lumpectomy.

 Breast lump removal is done as an outpatient surgery most of the time.
-You will be given general anesthesia (you will be asleep, but pain-free) or local anesthesia (you are awake, but sedated and pain-free).
+You will be given general anesthesia (you will be asleep, but pain free) or local anesthesia (you are awake, but sedated and pain free).
 The procedure takes about 1 hour.

-The surgeon makes a small cut on your breast and removes the cancer and some of the normal breast tissue around it.
+The surgeon makes a small cut on your breast.
+The cancer and some of the normal breast tissue around it is removed.
 A pathologist examines a sample of the removed tissue to make sure all the cancer has been taken out.

 Sometimes, small metal clips will be placed inside the breast to mark the area of tissue removal.
-This makes the area easy to see on future mammograms, and it helps guide radiation therapy, when needed.
+This makes the area easy to see on future mammograms.
+It also helps guide radiation therapy, when needed.

-The surgeon will close your skin with stitches.
+The surgeon will close your skin with stitches or staples.
 These may dissolve or need to be removed later.
 Rarely, a drain tube may be placed to remove extra fluid.
-Your doctor will send the lump to a laboratory for more testing.
+Your doctor will send the lump to the pathologist for more testing.

 Surgery to remove a breast cancer is most often the first step in treatment.

 The choice of which surgery is best for you can be difficult.
 It may be hard to know whether lumpectomy or mastectomy (removal of the entire breast) is best.
-You and the health care providers who are treating your breast cancer will decide together.
+You and the providers who are treating your breast cancer will decide together.
 In general:

-You and your doctor should consider:
+You and your provider should consider:

-Risks for any surgery are:
+Risks for surgery are:

 The appearance of your breast may change after surgery.
-You may notice dimpling, a scar, or a difference in shape between your two breasts.
+You may notice dimpling, a scar, or a difference in shape between your breasts.
 Also, the area of the breast around the incision may be numb.

 You may need another procedure to remove more breast tissue if tests show the cancer is too close to the edge of the tissue already removed.

-Always tell your doctor or nurse:
+Always tell your provider: